-Multidrug resistant Acinetobacter baumannii strains are associated with significant morbidity and mortality in hospitals worldwide.
-Understanding their pathogenicity is critical for improving therapeutics.
+IMPORTANCE Multidrug-resistant Acinetobacter baumannii isolates are associated with significant morbidity and mortality in hospitals worldwide.
+Understanding their pathogenicity is critical for improving therapeutic management.
 Although A. baumannii can steadily adhere to surfaces and host cells, most bacteria remain extracellular.
 Recent studies have shown that a small proportion of bacteria can invade cells but present limited survival.
 We have found that some A. baumannii clinical isolates can establish a specialized intracellular niche that sustains extensive intracellular multiplication for a prolonged time without induction of cell death.
 We propose that this intracellular compartment allows A. baumannii to escape the cell's normal degradative pathway, protecting bacteria from host immune responses and potentially hindering antibiotic accessibility.
-This may contribute to A. baumannii persistence, relapsing infections and enhanced mortality in susceptible patients.
-A high-content microscopy-based screen confirmed this pathogenicity trait is present in other clinical isolates.
-There is an urgent need for new antibiotics or alternative antimicrobial approaches, particularly to combat carbapenem-resistant A. baumannii.
-The discovery of an intracellular niche for this pathogen as well as hyperinvasive isolates may help guide the development of antimicrobial therapies and diagnostics in the future.
+This may contribute to A. baumannii persistence, relapsing infections, and enhanced mortality in susceptible patients.
+A high-content microscopy-based screen confirmed that this pathogenicity trait is present in other clinical the Creative Commons Attribution 4.0 International license.